haneenmahd/binshell/README.md

 It also have a getter to get the Bin Path.
 - `binPath`: returns a string to the recycle bin path

+# Contributing
+Open this project in gitpod.
+[Open](https://gitpod.io/#https://github.com/haneenmahd/binshel) Feel free to contribute to this project.

 # License
 BinShell is Licensed under Apache License Version 2.0